isomerpages/cris-scri/news-and-events/media-releases/_posts/2024-07-29-post-The Singapore Clinical Research Institute (SCRI) Launches Comprehensive Clinical Trials Portal.md

 </ul>
 <p>Adj A/Prof Danny Soon, Chief Executive Officer of the Consortium for Clinical
-Research and Innovation, Singapore (CRIS), and Executive Director of SCRI said, "The launch of <a href="http://ClinicalTrials.SG" rel="noopener noreferrer nofollow" target="_blank">ClinicalTrials.SG</a> is a significant milestone in our ongoing efforts to support clinical research and improve patient and healthcare outcomes in Singapore.
+Research and Innovation, Singapore (CRIS), and Executive Director of SCRI said, "The launch of ClinicalTrials․SG is a significant milestone in our ongoing efforts to support clinical research and improve patient and healthcare outcomes in Singapore.
 Clinical trials contribute significantly to the development of new therapies and treatments.
 Therefore, by making clinical trial information more accessible and easier to understand, we hope to encourage greater awareness on clinical trials among the public and enhance collaboration for clinical research professionals.”&nbsp;</p>
 <p>Prof John Lim, Chairman, Consortium for Clinical Research and Innovation,
 Singapore (CRIS) said, “SCRI is committed to providing the necessary infrastructure to facilitate clinical research.
 In recent years, SCRI has focused on strategic initiatives aimed at supporting and nurturing clinical research competencies within Singapore.
-The launch of the centralised clinical trials portal,
-<a href="http://ClinicalTrials.SG" rel="noopener noreferrer nofollow" target="_blank">ClinicalTrials.SG</a>is a welcome development for the clinical research
-ecosystem and is testament of SCRI’s deep-seated mission to advance clinical research towards improved health outcomes for our patients in Singapore”.
+The launch of the centralised clinical trials portal, ClinicalTrials․SG is a welcome development for the clinical research ecosystem and is testament of SCRI’s deep-seated mission to advance clinical research towards improved health outcomes for our patients in Singapore”.
 Prof Lim is also Senior Advisor at the Ministry of Health and Executive Director of the Centre of Regulatory Excellence (CoRE), Duke-NUS Medical School.&nbsp;</p>
 <p></p>
 <p></p>
 <hr>
 <p></p>
-<p><strong>About <a href="http://ClinicalTrials.SG" rel="noopener noreferrer nofollow" target="_blank">ClinicalTrials.SG</a>&nbsp;</strong>
+<p><strong>About </strong>ClinicalTrials․SG<strong>&nbsp;</strong>
 </p>
 <p>CTSG is Singapore Clinical Research Institute’s (SCRI’s) centralised clinical
 trials portal to serve as Singapore’s centralised portal for all things